The Medicine Misuse Problem

 Each generation of kids looks for new ways to get high.
 Recent trends indicate they are increasingly turning to prescription (Rx) or over-the-counter (OTC) medicines.
-Teens report getting many of these medicines from home medicine cabinets and mistakenly believe that abusing them is “safer” than other drugs.
-A problem that often flies under the radar is the abuse of OTC cough medicines containing dextromethorphan (DXM).
+Teens report getting many of these medicines from home medicine cabinets and mistakenly believe that they are “safer” than other drugs.
+A problem that often flies under the radar is the misuse of OTC cough medicines containing dextromethorphan (DXM).

 While millions of Americans safely rely on OTC cough medicine to temporarily relieve their cough, some teens intentionally take large amounts – sometimes more than 25 times the recommended dose of these medicines – to get high.
 This means some teens ingest multiple packages or bottles of OTC cough medicines that contain dextromethorphan (DXM).